komyg/rm-shop-v3/tutorial.md

 };
 ```

+This test just runs the query through the Apollo and checks the result.

 # Testing the components

 Now let's begin testing the components themselves.

+## `App`

 First let's begin with the `App` component.
 Create the file: *components/app/app.test.tsx* and paste the contents below:

 ```tsx
 import React from 'react';